gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

 <img class="webgl_center" src="resources/text-gray-outline.png" />

 The issue here is the Canvas 2D API produces only premultiplied alpha values.
-When we upload the contents of the canvas to a texture WebGL tries to unpremultiply the values but it can't do this perfectly because premultiplied alpha is lossy.
+When we upload the contents of the canvas to a texture WebGL tries to un-premultiply the values but it can't do this perfectly because premultiplied alpha is lossy.

-To fix that let's tell WebGL not to unpremultiply
+To fix that let's tell WebGL not to un-premultiply

     gl.pixelStorei(gl.UNPACK_PREMULTIPLY_ALPHA_WEBGL, true);